eslint-stylistic/eslint-stylistic/docs/packages/jsx.md

 # @stylistic/eslint-plugin-jsx

 JSX stylistic rules for ESLint, migrated from [`eslint-plugin-react`](https://github.com/jsx-eslint/eslint-plugin-react).
-Decoupled from React and support generic JSX syntax.
+Decoupled from React and supports generic JSX syntax.

 Credits to all contributors who have committed to the original rules.

 ::: tip
-Recommended to use [`@stylistic/eslint-plugin`](/packages/default), which support both JavaScript and TypeScript rules automatically, without the need to manually overrides.
+We recommend using [`@stylistic/eslint-plugin`](/packages/default) as it includes the rules for both JavaScript and TypeScript
 :::

 ## Install